TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 So obvious submisison bugs to fix/investigate:
 1. Why does transductive status change on some tasks.
 2. ⁠Update the task runner to accept a file name slug
+3. Could max_tokens be causing an issue?
+If there are some very long tasks - what happens then?
+Just failed API call?

 Lewis Reminders:
 - Right now we limit programs if they generate larger than 30x30.
 This may be somewhat limiting.
 Soar limits to 50x50.